 According to the FTC, “It is a federal crime to lie on a credit or loan application, misrepresent your Social Security number, and obtain an EIN from the IRS under false pretenses.”

-Clearly, using a CPN number on any loan application or credit application that asks for your SSN is misrepresenting your social security number.
+Clearly, using a CPN on any credit or loan application that asks for your SSN is misrepresenting your social security number.
 Therefore, engaging in this action is an act of fraud.
 There are many credit repair companies and other businesses who appear to be legitimate offering to sell you a CPN, but the bottom line is that if you misrepresent your SSN, you are committing a federal crime.
 This is verifiable in writing straight at the source, from the highest governing agencies.

 The Federal Trade Commission has issued warnings against companies that sell CPNs to those looking to improve their credit, labeling such practices as scams.
 Here is what the FTC has said about CPNs: